SUBJECT MATTERS

 Uniqueness with an Armature

-As far as I know human beings are the only living organisms on the planet that produce their own external time pieces.
+As far as I know, human beings are the only living organisms on the planet that produce their own external time pieces.
 I love clocks.
-Each one is a distinctly crafted gadget with its own specific characteristics while still being capable of precisely performing the same universal function.
+Each one is a distinctly crafted gadget with its own specific characteristics, while still being capable of precisely performing the same universal function.
 However, not too many of us ever directly ask a clock what time it is.
 Instead, we look elsewhere for the answer and then forcibly manipulate the clock into conveniently reminding us of what we’ve found.
 I like to think that every clock has something unique to say entirely on its own.
-And, without having to dismiss our collective ideas on temporal stability, each and every one of us should never feel discouraged about asking just what these firsthand statements might be.
+And without having to dismiss our collective ideas on temporal stability, each and every one of us should never feel discouraged about asking just what these firsthand statements might be.
 This attitude of subjective autonomy tempered with objective mechanism has always fascinated me.
-So it’s no wonder that this genial outlook would offer some influence when it comes to appropriating subjects into my work.
+So, it’s no wonder that this genial outlook would offer some influence when it comes to appropriating subjects into my work.

-Consciousness, energy, creation/transformation, all of these are adoringly entwined in the eternal play between forms and awareness.
-From a symbolic Tantric perspective everything is sex and everything is transformation.
-In this regard, it would be absurd to allow one’s disposition to become overrun with a morbid obsession for distinct moments of death or a wanton fixation for distinct moments of sex.
-But, it would also be just as absurd to ignore or (even worse) try to escape the omniscience of these things.
-All forms are connected and in possession of these cosmically sexual and transformative generalities.
-Discovering these generalities, not so much by studying sex or death in particular but by deducing the general from all various particulars, is the objective.
-To me this is much of what my art is about (i.e. helping extrapolate such generalities from objects where they may not be so readily apparent).
+Consciousness and content, creation and transformation, all are adoringly mingled in the eternal play between forms and awareness.
+From a symbolic Tantric perspective, everything is rife with this universal joining and everything is subsequently rife with its universal transformation.
+In this regard, it would be absurd to allow one’s primary focus to become overrun with a morbid obsession for humanized moments of termination (i.e. death) or a wanton fixation for humanized moments of gendered interweaving (i.e. sex).
+But, it would also be just as absurd to ignore or, even worse, try to escape the omniscience of those two things.
+All forms are connected and in possession of these cosmic generalities.

 Surrealism vs. Psychedelia

-When I first began to publicly display my work (circa 1999) many of those who came forward to discuss it used the term: “surreal.”
+When I first began to publicly display my work (circa 1999), many of those who came forward to discuss it used the term “surreal.”
 This is understandable because there is a dreamlike attitude there for sure.
-Freedom of interpretation is paramount, so if surreal is what you would like to call what I do by all means feel free.
+Freedom of interpretation is paramount, so if surreal is what you would like to call what I do, by all means feel free.